ABOUT MENTOR JR

 A Note from Jessie Pitsillides, founder Mentor Jr.

 The idea behind MentorJr. is simple.
-Bright, motivated sixth form students who value eduction and want to give back to their communities volunteer their time offering primary school children free educational support and mentoring.
+Bright, motivated secondary school and university students who truly value education and want to give back to their communities volunteer their time offering primary school and younger secondary school pupils free educational support, mentoring and extracurricular enrichment.
 At Mentor Jr, we want to make tutoring more accessible and work towards levelling out the educational playing field.
 This service was originally designed as a face-to-face initiative where mentors would visit schools in person, but since the changes with Covid-19, we have moved everything online and so, are able to make it accessible to many more children and families who could really benefit from the support we provide.

 The reason that I believe so strongly in the potential of this initiative is that it has the scope to positively impact not only students but parents and educators as well, and here’s how: